el-mat/molplat/SMRT/README.md

 add `"config.vm.synced_folder "/data/PacBio_data", "/vagrant/vagrant_data"` in the do |config| part of the file.
 It will create a folder called vagrant_data in the VM containing the data from /data/PacBio_data.

+Adapt cores and memory in Vagrantfile:
+--cpus 12 and --memory 32000
 If you want to update your VM without having to do `vagrant up`, you can do `vagrant reload`.

 ###To launch SMRT virtualbox (this might take a long time to launch!)